Burton Pynsent House

 Burton Pynsent House is a historic country-house in the parish of Curry Rivel, Somerset, England.
 It is a Grade II* listed building.
 The house was built in stages between 1565 and 1765, when it was bequeathed to William Pitt, 1st Earl of Chatham by Sir William Pynsent, 2nd Baronet, who did not want the house to go to Lord North.
 Pitt had an additional wing built to a design by Lancelot Brown, and the subsequent owner demolished everything but this wing in 1805.

 The house was extended around this wing in the 20th century, overlooking the 98 ha of formal gardens and parkland.
 To the northwest of the house is Burton Pynsent Monument, a 140 ft column with an urn finial, built to commemorate Pynsent's generosity to Pitt.

 History

-The house at Burton Pynsent was built section by section over the period of many years.
+The house at Burton Pynsent was built section by section over many years.
 Construction was commenced by Marmaduke Jennings in approximately 1565 and was continued by the Jennings family throughout the 17th century.
 The house passed to William Pynsent, who married Mary Star, the widowed daughter of Thomas Jennings.
 Pynsent bequeathed the house to his political idol, William Pitt, 1st Earl of Chatham, despite never meeting him.
 His intention was to disinherit Lord North, a relative of his wife, who had supported a tax on Somerset cider which Pynsent disagreed with, and which Pitt had blocked.
-Pynsent died in 1765 and his relatives were unhappy at being left just 1,000 guineas each, and so unsuccessfully contested the will over the following six years.
+After Pynsent died in 1765 his relatives were unhappy at being left just 1,000 guineas each, and unsuccessfully contested the will over the following six years.